 - Using patented and extensively researched Orafti® Synergy1 Inulin-FOS fiber which specifically targets mood- and energy-influencing Bifidobacteria

-You can learn more on Performance Lab’s official website: https://www.performancelab.com/products/prebiotic
+Learn more on Performance Lab’s website: https://www.performancelab.com/products/prebiotic

 - Hannah D Holscher, Laura L Bauer, Vishnupriya Gourineni, Christine L Pelkman, George C Fahey, Jr., Kelly S Swanson, Agave Inulin Supplementation Affects the Fecal Microbiota of Healthy Adults Participating in a Randomized, Double-Blind, Placebo-Controlled, Crossover Trial, The Journal of Nutrition, Volume 145, Issue 9, September 2015, Pages 2025–2032.